Intrepid-2a/EyeTracking/README.md

 # Intrepid 2a EyeTracking

-This provides an `EyeTracker` object that can be used to interact with either an EyeLink or a LiveTrack eye-tracker.
-For now we also plan on implementing a dummy mouse tracker, to be able to test the behavioral part of experiments.
+This provides a psychopy-compatible `EyeTracker` object that can be used to interact with either an EyeLink or a LiveTrack eye-tracker.
+We also plan on implementing a dummy mouse tracker, to be able to test/debug the behavioral side of experiments without an eye-tracker.

-An object that implements some eye tracking functionality for the EyeLink, the LiveTrack Lightning, as well as a debug mode using the mouse.

 ## EyeTracker object initialization